 Display df Command Help

 Before diving deep about listing disk usage of the Linux system with the df command we will display help information about the df command.
-As a old and popular command df command provides a lot of options and features which can be listed with the help information completely.
+As an old and popular command, df command provides a lot of options and features which can be listed with the help information completely.
 Even te

---help option provides some help information please refer to the man page like below.
+--help option provides some helpful information please refer to the man page like below.

 $ df --help $ man df